How to start a farm business

 That means the cost of the average UK farm size of 87 hectares would be a little over £1.8m, based on arable land costs.

-Insurance – there are a number of ways in which you should protect your farm business, and taking out adequate business insurance policies is key.
+Insurance: There are a number of ways in which you should protect your farm business, and taking out adequate business insurance policies is key.
 You’re likely to need contents insurance for your equipment, as well as building insurance for your property.

 Similarly, consider business interruption insurance to cover your business should you be unable to operate.
 If you take on staff, you’ll need employers’ liability insurance too.
 Ensure you find policies that match the requirements of running a farm specifically.